zero2005x/HP-15s-fq1011tu-ventura-opencore/README.md

 # Current State
 # Wifi is unstable, but it would not cause panic and crash after opening the Wifi function.
 # Airdrop is broken.
 # touch board is not work after boot.
-But it works when enter your password to login to your person account.
+But it works when enter your password to log in to your personal account.
 # Bluetooth is OK.
 # Sound card is OK.
 # HDMI is broken.